studyathome-internationally/rehabilitationstechnik/docs/chapter6.md

 Visual field defects cannot simply be simulated by black areas, although this is often done in illustrations.
 Here, a neutral gray was deliberately chosen, which still comes closest to a non-existent perception.

-Even if it were possible to draw a visually faithful picture of a visual impairment, even this representation would only remain on the surface, since any kind of disability not only restricts the affected person functionally, but also deeply shapes his or her personality and imagination.
+Even if it were possible to draw a visually faithful picture of a visual impairment, this representation would only remain on the surface, since any kind of disability not only restricts the affected person functionally, but also deeply shapes his or her personality and imagination.
 For example, if someone thinks he or she understands blindness by wearing a blindfold, he or she is subject to a huge error.

 ### Refractive Anomalies – Refractive Errors of the Eye